benjamingiblin/Calc_Lhd_Tool/examples/2D_Lhd/README.md

 ## EXAMPLE 1 - A 2D-GRID PARAMETER INFERENCE PROBLEM

+### Overview

 The git repository contains a 2D parameter inference problem in *examples/2D_Lhd/*.
 This can be executed with:
 ```
 python Calc_Lhd_2D.py examples/2D_Lhd/param_files_2D/params_flask_2D-Lhd_Ommsigma8.dat
 ```

-This example performs a mock cosmic shear (weak lensing) analysis, constraining Omegam and sigma8 using the probability density of convergence maps (or *lensing PDFs*) as the statistic of choice.
-This is essentially a simplified version of the analysis presented in Figure 3 of [Giblin et al. 2023][1].
-The model predictions, data, and covariance matrices were all produced using FLASK [Xavier et al. 2017][2].
+This example performs a mock cosmic shear (weak lensing) analysis, constraining the cosmological parameters Omegam and sigma8 using the probability density of convergence maps (or *lensing PDFs*) as the statistic of choice.
+This is essentially a simplified version of the analysis presented in the right-hand panel of Figure 3 of [Giblin et al. 2023][1].
+The model predictions, data, and covariance matrices were all measured from full-sky noise-free lognormal convergence maps produced using FLASK [(Xavier et al. 2017)][2].

 The input parameter file contains information on two statistics, appearing under the STATISTIC 1 and STATISTIC 2 banners.
 Statistic 1 and 2 respectively are lensing PDFs measured from maps smoothed on the scale of 14arcmin and 60arcmin respectively.
 The first two arguments of the parameter file are:
 ```